transientskp/old-aartfaac-imaging-pipeline/README.rst

 .. [#] *Pipeline for Extensible, Lightweight Imaging and CAlibratioN*.
 See https://github.com/pelican/pelican for more information.
 .. [#] This can be multiple emulators or the correlator with multiple connections.
 .. [#] See https://github.com/aartfaac/imaging/blob/master/src/server/StreamChunker.cpp#L62 for the full details.
+.. [#] A webbased interface called Cherimoya will be connected.
+See https://github.com/gijzelaerr/cherimoya